yizichangyin/home-assistant_ugreen-nas/README.md

 The first issue was migrating my QNAP VMs to the UGreen NAS.
 After nearly 10 years of using that QNAP, I had built up quite a collection of virtual machines—including my entire Home Automation System with databases spanning the past decade.
 Initially, I couldn’t get these VMs to a functional state on the new system.
 After some trial-and-error (and a deeper dive into what was going wrong), I found a relatively simple solution.
 You can check out the details in [this](https://discord.com/channels/1208438687168335913/1270855790147797104/1318333164455723070) short post on UGreen’s Discord.

-The next hurdle was UGOS itself—it’s not exactly chatty when it comes to providing operational data about the NAS.
+The next hurdle was UGOS itself — it’s not exactly chatty when it comes to providing operational data about the NAS.
 As QNAP has it's own HA integration, I was used to views like this one:

 ![image](https://github.com/user-attachments/assets/37f5f5d5-9998-4879-bdfa-8fa4d5590ef0)